paulghaddad/baby_site/src/pages/activities/index.md

 ![Record player](/img/adrian-korte-5gn2soeac40-unsplash.jpg)

 **Turn on some beautiful music and listen for a few minutes**.
-I like to expose my baby to a range of music, and we talk about it.
+I like to expose Hayden to a range of music, and we talk about it.
 “Do you hear the drums?”
 Or “I hear a piano and flute.”

 We also liked to “dance.”
 I’d hold Hayden and we’d just sway to the beat.